colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/batch_mode_format.rst

    * - RFScenario
      - Integer
      - Yes
      - The RF Scenario number to be run.
-Must be a valid value. :doc:`Scenarios Summary List <scenarios_summary_list>`
+Must be a valid value. :doc:`Scenarios Summary List <../../scenarios/index>`
    * - TrafficScenario
      - integer
      - Yes
      - The Traffic Scenario to be run.
-Must be a valid value. :doc:`Scenarios Summary List <scenarios_summary_list>`
+Must be a valid value. :doc:`Scenarios Summary List <../../scenarios/index>`
    * - NodeData
      - array(batch_srn_map)
      - Yes